data-forge/data-forge-js/README.md

 	var arrayOfColumnNames = dataFrame.getColumnNames();

-Get an array of all columns:
+Get a Series of all columns:

+	var columns = dataFrame.getColumns();
-	var arrayOfColumns = dataFrame.getColumns();
+	var arrayOfColumns = columns.toValues();

 	for (var column in columns) {
 		var name = column.name;
 		var series = column.series;
 		// ... do something with the column ...
 	}

+The advantage to having a Series of columns, rather than a normal JavaScript array is that you can access to all the tools that Series offers for slicing and dicing a sequence, for example:

+	var sortedColumnsSubject = dataFrame.getColumns()
+		.where(column => column.name !== "Date")
+		.skip(2)
+		.take(3)
+		.orderBy(column => column.name)
+		;

 Get the series for a column by name: